 Balanitis is irritation of the head of the penis.
 It is more common in men who have not been circumcised.
-The warm, moist conditions under the foreskin that covers the head of the penis can cause the growth of bacteria or a fungus.
+The area under the foreskin that covers the head of the penis is often warm and moist.
+This can cause the growth of bacteria or a fungus.
 This can make the penis sore, red, swollen, and itchy.
 You may also feel burning when you urinate, have pus come from your penis, or have chills and a fever.

 Balanitis can also be caused by the chemicals in soap, condoms, or lubricants.
 Men with diabetes are more likely to get balanitis.

-Your doctor may suggest a cream that usually clears balanitis within 2 weeks.
-You can prevent balanitis by keeping your penis clean and not using products that cause irritation.
+Your doctor may suggest a cream that usually clears up the problem within 2 weeks.
+You can prevent balanitis by keeping your penis clean.
+You also can help prevent it by not using products that cause irritation.